SplatLearn/collision_detector/README.md

 ## Usage

 The compilation process produces file called `pybind_collision_detector.*.so`.
 This file need to be copied to be within PYTHONPATH.
-Then from python:
+Note this file is not portable.
+It is very specific to the machine architecture and python version.

+To use the API from Python:

 ```python
 from nerfgym.pybind_collision_detector import (